ShreyaVolety/FREGY7871-Assignment1/README.md

 - The run dies overnight: it is resumable.
 Run it again, it skips what it has.
 - Disk pressure: add `--drop-html`.

-If you have genuinely tried and it still will not work, email **axs10695@nyu.edu** and the corpus will be sent to you directly.
-Do that only after attempting the download, and say what you tried and what the error was.

 ## What you write